daerduoCarey/pt2pc/README.md

 ## Updates

-* [March 27, 2019] Preliminary Data and Code released.
+* [March 27, 2020] Preliminary Data and Code released.
+* [May 17, 2020] Release the proposed HierInsSeg score for evaluating shape structure reconstruction.

 ## TODOs

 * Release evaluation code.
 * Release pretrained models.
 * Release baseline code.
-* Release the code for the proposed HierInsSeg metric.

 Please request in Github Issue for more code to release.